zeroruka/video-wallpaper-scripts/README.md

 # Video Wallpaper Scripts

 Some scripts to make setting a video as your wallpaper on linux easier.
+This is only tested working on arch with tiling WMs.

 ##### Change wallpaper quickly using setwall script